WEC-Sim/WEC-Sim/source/code_structure.rst

 Users have the option of defining gamma for the JONSWAP spectrum by specifying ``waves.gamma = <user specified gamma>;``.
 If gamma is not defined, the default value of gamma equal to 3 is used.

-Refer to the following section for more information about WEC-Sim's irregular `Wave Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#wave-features>`_.

 spectrumImport
 ++++++++++++++++